jenniferyen/worldFactbookParser/README.md

 # WorldFactbookParser
-web scraper that searches for information from the CIA World Factbook to answer specific questions, project coded in Java coded spring 2k18, UPenn freshman year.
+web scraper that searches for information from the CIA World Factbook to answer specific questions, project coded in Java--spring 2k18, freshman year at UPenn.

 Dependencies:
 jsoup: http://jsoup.org/